Seminar 2009-2010

 Vosperian and superconnected vertex transitive graphs

-Susana López-Masip, UPC
+Susana López-Masip, UPCAbstract

 We investigate the structure of a digraph having a transitive automorphism group where every cutset of minimal cardinality consists of all successors or all predecessors of some vertex.
 We improve most of the existing results in this area.